 Facilitated by Katja Blum

-This is a creative writing class exploring a variety of writing prompts and inspiration exercises.
-You will create roadmaps for turning inspiration into a piece of prose or poetry.
+A creative writing class exploring a variety of writing prompts and inspirational exercises.
+Create roadmaps for turning inspiration into a piece of prose or poetry.
 Weekly workshop attendance is helpful but not required.

 Ongoing Wednesday Evening Spiritual Practices